adamczykm/haskell-interpreted-services-pattern/README.md

 Each service is an interpreter for some top-level languages.
-Interpreters combine horizontally and vertically and thus allow for modular and cleanly defined semantics by using "the union architecture".
+Interpreters combine horizontally and vertically and thus allow for modular and cleanly defined semantics by using "the onion architecture".

-The actuall implementation of services is passed to the application by its "runner", without any modification in application code.
+The actual implementation of services is passed to the application by its "runner", without any modification in application code.
 This way you can create configurations for different protocols, databases, tests, etc.